Birch Copse Primary School

-We use the services of a Family Support Worker who is able to offer work with a child in school and with parents/carers in the home.
+We use the services of a Family Schools Support Worker who is able to offer to work with a child in school and with parents/carers in the home.
 We have a Parent Liaison Officer whose role is to offer advice and support to parents/carers and families on any matter which may concern them.
 She also runs parent workshops and courses such as Living with Under 12s.
-We run a monthly coffee morning for parents of children on the Autism Spectrum at school.

 - 10.3: What arrangements does the school have for signposting parents / carers to external agencies which can offer support, such as voluntary agencies?

 We have leaflets outside the office offering information on support agencies.
 The SENCo has a range of specific leaflets and she emails anything of interest to parents.
 If a parent is after particular advice she will endeavour to answer queries and direct parents towards support.
 The Parent Liaison Officer can also help to direct parents/carers to specific groups who can help.
 From time to time the weekly school bulletin also includes information on external workshops, support groups etc.

 - 10.4: What arrangements does the school have for feedback from parents, including compliments and complaints?